 - Accounting for Clawbacks

-To use Medicaid billing, make sure the Medicaid Integration Feature Flag is turned on in Settings>All Settings>Features.
+To use Electronic Billing, the Electronic Billing Integration Feature Flag must be turned on in Settings>All Settings>Features.

 Creating Medicaid-type Funders and Bill Codes

-To generate claims for Medicaid billing, you must first create Bill Codes with Medicaid-type Funders.
+To generate claims for Electronic Billing, you must first create Bill Codes with Medicaid-type Funders.

 When you select Medicaid as the Funder Type, you are required to supply some additional information, including the Payer Code, Payer Name, and Payer Electronic Transmitter Identifier (ETIN) and your Provider Code, Provider Name, and Provider Electronic Transmitter Identifier (ETIN).
 You have the option to include your Provider Tax ID and Provider Taxonomy Code.